-Our sales backlog as of December 31, 2022, was \$12,001, with 47% of that amount being attributable to our largest U.S. telecommunications customer, 16% represented purchases from other telecommunications customers in the U.S., 32% represented purchases from telecommunications customers outside the U.S., 1% represented purchase from customers in the marine industry, 1% represented purchases from customers in the military markets, and 3% represented purchases from customer in other markets.
+Our sales backlog as of December 31, 2023, was \$3,862, with 56% of that amount being attributable to our largest U.S. telecommunications customer, 4% represented purchases from other telecommunications customers in the U.S., 31% represented purchases from telecommunications customers outside the U.S., 6% represented purchases from customers in the military markets, and 3% from marine and other markets.

 For the three-year period prior to the pandemic, we experienced high double-digit sales growth which resulted in us making strategic investments to increase our production capacity to \$50 million annual revenue through an increase in plant space and the addition of automation equipment.
 The unanticipated drop in sales during in the first three years after the pandemic caused a disproportionate distribution of fixed and semi-fixed overhead costs across much lower revenues.
-During 2022, labor shortages and supply chain constrains caused a decrease in product shipments resulting in an increase in our cost of sales as a percentage of total net sales.
-This was primarily because of decreased labor efficiencies and decreased absorption of manufacturing overhead resulting from lower volume in net sales.
-We believe our investments in state-of the-art equipment, additions to manufacturing plant space, and employee training will yield improvements in our gross margins as sales volumes increase and as the economy normalizes from the impact of the pandemic and other known and unknown factors affecting the global economy.
+During 2023, our largest customer asked us to postpone deliveries of our DC power generators to 2024 resulting in a decrease in revenue and higher overhead cost.
+These delays in shipments, amongst others we have experienced since the pandemic, along with our addition of inventory to mitigate parts shortages on long-lead items, have resulted in elevated inventory levels.
+As of December 31, 2023, we have \$16.5 million in inventory.
+We believe this inventory and our investments in state-of the-art equipment, additions to manufacturing plant space, and employee training will yield improvements in our gross margins and liquidity as sales volumes increase and as the economy normalizes from the impact of the pandemic and other known and unknown factors affecting the global economy.